wandyezj/Random/writings/thoughts/api_design.md

 ## Paper Structure

-An Application Programming Interface (API) is ultimately a way to access functionality.
+An Application Programming Interface (API) is  a way to access functionality.
 One consideration of accessing functionality is ease of use: being able to quickly discover, understand, and apply the provided functionality.
 This paper will examine considerations for designing an API with ease of use in mind.

 This paper will look at ease of use in four API aspects: